Flexible working - the right to ask

 - specify the change applied for and the proposed date for the change to become effective

-- explain what effect, if any, the employee considers the change would have on the employer and how any such effect might be dealt with
+- explain what effect, if any, the employee thinks the change would have on the employer and how any such effect might be dealt with

 An employee who has already made one application cannot make a further application to the same employer for a period of 12 months (although there is nothing to prevent an employee from making additional requests informally).